 There are few shops selling local souvenirs and handicraft but to be frank, Myanmar snacks are not attractive to buy back.
 The packaging does not look appealing and attractive.

 Final thoughts :

 Yangon International Airport looks better than what I have expected for this country.
-It is clean, floor is well carpetted and spacious.
-Staff in airport are friendly and speak good English.
+It is clean, the floor is well carpeted and spacious.
+Staff at the airport are friendly and speak good English.
 Overall a pleasant experience.